scramjetorg/deep-learning/audio-training-seq/MK_2.1/README.md

 # Deep Learning - Sequential Model Sequence

-This repository demonstrates how to leverage deep learning techniques to recognize audio commands.
+This directory demonstrates how to leverage deep learning techniques to recognize audio commands.

 ## Requirements